nbened/Launchlist-Extension-Direct-Download/README.md

-# Welcome, Favorite Beta Tester
+# Welcome, Favorite User
-Here's how you install the extension directly
+(You're seeing this because the chrome store is processing an update and taking their sweet time) Here's how you install the extension directly

 ### Steps